Learn about clinical trials and research opportunities in Diagnosis/Treatment section

 From U.S. Department of Health and Human Services' Office for Human Research Protections

-Resources include "Questions to Ask About Volunteering for a Research Study," "Regulations to Protect Research Volunteers," and "Short Videos About Participating in Human Research."
+Resources include "Questions to Ask About Volunteering for a Research Study," Information on "Regulations That Protect Research Volunteers," and "Short Videos About Participating in Human Research."

 (Also available in Spanish.)